-Here's a quick summary of some of the other features I didn't cover:
+Here's a quick summary of some of the other features of things you can do with CloudApp:

 As the examples in this article have demonstrated, there's a ton of stuff you can do with CloudApp to help you improve communication on your team and with your clients.
 CloudApp truly is screenshot software on steroids, and as easy to use as the simplest of screenshot tools.